Apr 6, 2022

-Presenting information as narrative will transform it into something people want to share.
+Presenting information as a narrative will transform it into something people want to share.
 People remember stories more than facts.
 A good story will get your donors to pay attention.

-Make the biggest impact by including a live or pre-recorded testimonial from a beneficiary of your org’s work.
+Make the biggest impact by including a live or pre-recorded testimonial from a beneficiary of your organization’s work.
 If they aren’t available to tell their own story, tell it on their behalf or have a volunteer or staff member tell about their own experiences.

 Nonprofit Call to Action Samples

 The following nonprofit call-to-action examples should provide inspiration to help you craft your own.